 Gambling today is more accessible than ever.
 It is portrayed through television and other media as exciting and easy money.
 However, gambling can lead to serious problems.
-Your child needs to know that gambling can easily get out of control and lead to serious losses, not only of money and possessions, but also the loss of trust and respect from family and friends or educational opportunities.
+Children need to understand that gambling can easily get out of control and lead to serious losses including money, possessions, trust, and respect from family and friends or educational opportunities.
 Studies show that the earlier a child engages in risky behaviors, the greater the likelihood those behaviors will become problematic.

 Youth are exposed to gambling images almost every day.
 Just by simply going onto the internet, opportunities for mobile gambling and sports betting can pop up.
 Walking into a grocery store exposes them to lottery tickets and many video games offer in-game gambling opportunities.